ndswecker/from-the-ashes/01 - Lore/Hegemony Version of Abimelech.md

     is cruelty toward the covenant.”*

 27. *“For there is One God.
-    His is the Land.
+    One the Land.
-    And One Human-kind shall bear My name.”*
+    One Human-kind alone shall bear My name.”*

 28. Thus I descended from the cursed ridge,
     bearing the memory of Abimelech’s fall,